Important: this is not a post meant to scare you into feeling like you have to put something in the Additional Info

 Notice how there’s no special formatting?
 It’s a paste-in, so formatting (like bold and italics) sometimes won’t show up.
 So make sure you’ve got the emphasis you want without those fancy tricks.
 (Remember that this goes for your main statement too.)

-2. AP test scores (or other scores) that didn’t fit in elsewhere in your application.
+2. Awards & Honors that didn’t fit in elsewhere in your application.